Te Wiki o te Reo Māori - Kia Kaha te Reo Māori!

 “The New Zealand Government stands with our international counterparts in recognising that indigenous development is fundamental to strong relationships between indigenous peoples and their governments.
 Language is a critical part of this.

 New Zealand is one of first countries in the world to develop a roadmap to the United Nation’s Declaration on the Rights of Indigenous Peoples.
 This will help to measure our progress in addressing indigenous rights and interests.
 Our Declaration plan will identify specific actions that can make real progress on the aspirations of Māori as the tangata whenua of Aotearoa - New Zealand."

 The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) is a comprehensive international document that sets out the rights of indigenous peoples.
 It was adopted by the United Nations General Assembly in 2007.
-The New Zealand Government endorsed the Declaration in 2010.
+The NZ Government endorsed the Declaration in 2010.